-Lack of financial support: If you are unable to demonstrate enough financial resources to support your stay in Canada, then your study permit could be refused.
+Lack of financial support: If you are unable to demonstrate enough financial resources to support your stay in Canada.

-The problem of Intent: If the immigration official suspects your intention to return to your home country after your study program is complete, then your study permit could be refused.
+The problem of Intent: If the immigration official suspects your intention to return to your home country after your study program is complete.

-Choice of Program: If the immigration official feels that your choice of study program does not match your past study or work experience, then your study permit could be refused.
+Choice of Program: If the immigration official feels that your choice of study program does not match your past study or work experience.

-Letter of Acceptance: If your letter of acceptance can not be verified or is not credible, then your study permit will be rejected.
+Letter of Acceptance: If your letter of acceptance can not be verified or is not credible.

 Lack of Travel of Identity Documents: Not having a complete record of your travel history and identity documents can lead to your study permit being rejected.
 Any documents provided must be verifiable and determine your admissibility to Canada.